 Cryo-electron microscopy and single particle analysis

 In single particle cryo-EM, 3D information is derived by averaging over thousands if not hundred thousand of projection images of individual molecules (referred to as particle images), assuming that they are all identical.
-In practice, however, biological protein complexes typically show variable complex assembly and intrinsic conformational flexibility which often represent different biological relevant functional states.
-Within the collaborative research center SFB740 (project Z1), we established a fully automated pipeline for high-throughput data collection including on-the-fly drift correction and CFT-based quality control of DED super-resolution movie stacks which was essential for introducing multi-particle refinement strategies developed in Christian Spahn’s lab (IMBP Charité).
+In practice, however, protein complexes typically show variable assembly and intrinsic conformational flexibility which often represent different biological relevant functional states.
+Within the collaborative research center SFB740 (project Z1), we established a fully automated pipeline for high-throughput data collection including on-the-fly drift correction and CFT-based quality control of DED super-resolution movie stacks which was essential for introducing multi-particle refinement strategies developed in the Spahn lab (Charité).
 Combining these tools enabled us to study for the very first time ex-vivo derived protein complexes such as actively translating human polysomes derived from HEK cells, which represent heterogeneous samples by nature.
-Analyzing polysome preparations, we could identify 11 distinct functional states, 10 of which representing intermediates of the ribosomal elongation cycle and refine the highest-occupied state, the 80S POST-complex, to near-atomic resolution (Figure 2, Behrmann et al., 2015, Cell).
+Analyzing polysome preparations, we could decipher 11 distinct functional states, 10 of which representing intermediates of the ribosomal elongation cycle and refine the highest-occupied state, the 80S POST-complex, to near-atomic resolution (Figure 2, Behrmann et al., 2015, Cell).

-Once established, multi-particle refinement was applied to study phage assembly intermediates (Ignatiou et al., 2019, Nat Commun), transcription regulation (Huang et al., 2020, Mol Cell; Said et al., 2021, Science), ribosome assembly (Nikolay et al., 2018, Mol Cell; Nikolay et al., 2021, Mol Cell; Quin et al, unpublished data), and translational control in embryonic brain development (Kraushar et al., 2021, Mol Cell).
-Exploiting the resolution power of DED systems, single particle cryo-EM now also allows structural analysis of small enzyme complexes comprising a molecular weight of only 200-400 kDa and even below such as e.g. the metal-containing formate dehydrogenase (FDH) from Rhodobacter capsulatus (RcFDH), demonstrating that NADH reduction leads to charging of electron carrying cofactors (Figure 3, Radon et al., 2020, Nat Commun).
+Multi-particle refinement was then applied to study phage assembly intermediates (Ignatiou et al., 2019, Nat Commun), transcription regulation (Huang et al., 2020, Mol Cell; Said et al., 2021, Science), ribosome assembly (Nikolay et al., 2018, Mol Cell; Nikolay et al., 2021, Mol Cell; Quin et al, unpublished data), and translational control in embryonic brain development (Kraushar et al., 2021, Mol Cell).
+Moreover, the resolution power of DED camera systems now even allows structural analysis of small enzyme complexes comprising a molecular weight of only 200-300 kDa and below such as e.g. the metal-containing formate dehydrogenase (FDH) from Rhodobacter capsulatus (Figure 3, Radon et al., 2020, Nat Commun).

 Go to Editor View